goschtl/zope/bluebream/website/docs/v1.0/faq.rst

   with a simple File object.

 Okay, I18n file is a demo that is probably not well-developed.
 Don't use it.
 I will propose to not distribute it anymore.
-Noone is using it, so you are on your own finding the problem and providing a patch.
+No one is using it, so you are on your own finding the problem and providing a patch.

 When running $instance/bin/runzope zlib import error appears?